marcokister/pdfsplitter/README.md

 Use PDFSplitter to divide it into 50 PDFs, each with 2 pages.

 🚀 How It Works
-Select the input PDF file or drop the file into the input file entry.
+- Select the input PDF file or drop the file into the input file entry.

-Set the number of pages per split.
+- Choose the output directory.
+Output folder is remembered for future.

-Choose the output directory.
+- Set the number of pages per split.

-Click Split – done!
+- Click Split – done!

 -------------------------------------------------------------------------